Skip to main content

 Will Tasmania give you shivers?
 Almost certainly.
 Outdoor swimming in cooler waters is not to be feared.

 On the east coast, take a short walk through eucalypt forest to find the aqua-blue Apsley waterhole, then continue to smaller plunge pools in Douglas-Apsley National Park.
-Nearby at larapuna / Bay of Fires, take a salty dip in this perfectly blue water, framed by kilometres of white sand.
+Further north in the larapuna / Bay of Fires area, take a salty dip in this perfectly blue water, framed by kilometres of white sand.

 A young woman stands in rocky waterhole within a dense forest.